zhenging/hist207b/notes/06_foreign_policy/outline.md

 The Navy Lobby was an interest group actively promoting American expansion abroad.
 **Alfred Thayer Mahan was** a spokesperson for this interest group.
 What was his message?

-Study the “State of the Union” Article by Ivan Musicant and your text p746-747
+Study the "State of the Union" Article by Ivan Musicant and your text p746-747

 **Navy Lobby as an interest group**: Pressure the government and Persuade the public to expand abroad.
 **They want**: ships, bases, and colonies.